-- (1) The Policy and Resources Committee is recommended to: - a) Note the Medium Term Forecast position for 2023/24 to 2025/26 and the savings required over the period of the forecast; - b) make recommendations to the full Council on 23rd February 2023 on the General Fund Budget Requirement for 2023/24; - c) make recommendations to the full Council on 23rd February 2023 on the proposed Fees & Charges for 2023/24; - d) subject to the Policy and Resources Committee's consideration of the budget proposals in this report, to recommend to Council on 23rd February 2022, a Band D Council Tax for 2023/24 of £289.92, being an increase of £8.42 (2.99%) on the current level of Council Tax; - e) require each Service to operate within its budget for 2023/24 once approved, and that these budgets be cash limited and subject to regular monitoring and control. - f) approve the proposed capital programme for 2023/24 as shown in Appendix F;

-g) grant delegated authority to the Chief Finance Officer, to determine the most appropriate method of financing the capital programme for 2023/24 to ensure the use of resources is optimised by the Council;
+- (1) The Council is recommended to: - a) Approve the Medium Term Forecast position for 2023/24 to 2025/26 and the savings required over the period of the forecast; - b) Approve the General Fund Budget Requirement for 2023/24; - c) Approve the proposed Fees & Charges for 2023/24 (Appendix C) ; - d) Take account of the statement from the Director of Resources on the robustness of estimates and adequacy of the Council's reserves and balances (set out at paragraph 58 of the report), when determining the budget and level of Council Tax for 2023/24. - e) Approve a Band D Council Tax for 2023/24 of £289.92, being an increase of £8.42 (2.99%) on the current level of Council Tax; - f) Require each Service to operate within its budget for 2023/24 once approved, and that these budgets be cash limited and subject to regular monitoring and control. - g) Approve the proposed capital programme for 2023/24 as shown in Appendix F; - h) Grant delegated authority to the Director of Resources, to determine the most appropriate method of financing the capital programme for 2023/24 to ensure the use of resources is optimised by the Council;

-REASON FOR RECOMMENDATIONS
+REASONS FOR RECOMMENDATIONS